 - Black (pure black, not gray)

-- White (pure white, not off white or cream)
+- White (pure white, off white or cream)

 - Khaki (light tan)

-- “Plain” Shirts = a shirt without stripes, plaids, or large decorations.
+- Plain Shirts = a shirt without stripes, plaids, or large decorations.
 Small brand logos are acceptable.
-Generally, a logo will be smaller than an inch.
+A logo will be smaller than two inches.